 To help save energy and money on when cooling your house, look to your home’s roof, siding, windows and doors.

 Follow these tips to keep cool air inside your home, to feel more comfortable and to save energy and money on your utility bill in summer.

-Hover over the picture and click the icons for tips to make your home as energy efficient as possible this summer.
+Hover over the picture below and click the icons for tips to make your home as energy efficient as possible this summer.

 Here are a few simple things you can do.